(when the PI leaves the institution)

 Grant and contract transfers can be complex, especially those involving cost sharing, subcontracts, graduate students who are continuing their education at the original institution, awards having co-principal investigators, exports to foreign entities, or awards ending within a six month window.

-The principal investigator and departmental administrator should consult with Sponsored Projects Services (SPS) well in advance of the anticipated transfer date to ensure a smooth transition.
+The principal investigator and departmental administrator should consult with Sponsored Projects & Contracting Services (SPCS) well in advance of the anticipated transfer date to ensure a smooth transition.

 Roles and Responsibilities

-The Grant Transfer Roles and Responsibilities chart defines roles for the principal investigator, department, Sponsored Projects Services, the Contract & Research Support Program, Property, and Research, Discovery & Innovation.
+The Grant Transfer Roles and Responsibilities chart defines roles for the principal investigator, department, Sponsored Projects & Contracting Services, the Contract & Research Support Program, Property, and Research, Discovery & Innovation.

 The PI and Department are responsible for initiating the transfer process, completing sponsor requirements, and gathering appropriate institutional approvals.
 (Roles/Responsibilities Matrix)

-To begin, contact your Sponsored Projects Services fund accountant and provide a list of the grants/contracts, using the Grant Transfer Memo.
-SPS will need the following information for each award:
+To begin, contact your Sponsored Projects & Contracting Services fund accountant and provide a list of the grants/contracts, using the Grant Transfer Memo.
+SPCS will need the following information for each award:

 - Name of new institution